DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 The sensorCAM software is uploaded to the ESP32-CAM using the Arduino IDE.
 The sensorCAM has been programmed with two modes of operation; a webCAM mode (as in the on-line tutorial) and a sensorCAM mode.
 The limited power of an ESP32 prevents both functioning at the same time.
 Consequently, to see an image of the railway while sensorCAM is operational requires a third application (Processing 4.3) to retrieve a still image from the CAM over the USB cable to a computer.
 The Processing 4 .pde app replaces the Arduino IDE and IDE monitor retaining the sensorCAM command set and offering a (slow) image capture capability over USB cable.
 Processing 4 allows virtual sensors to be placed on an image of the railway with a simple mouse click.

-In addition to the FTDI interface, you may need a daughter board, "perf" board or prototyping board to connect to the real world (power, indicators, control wires, and i2c.)
+In addition to the USB interface, you may need a prototyping board or Wrover expansion board to connect to the real world (power, indicators, control wires, and i2c.)
 Further details are given below.
-However to test the sensorCAM functions, one only needs the CAM and a USB module, with power from the USB port.
+However to test the sensorCAM functions, one only needs the CAM with a USB port, with power from the USB port.

 To control a railway, the railway needs a microcontroller based management system.
 This typically could be an Arduino Mega based system running software such as the DCC-EX CommandStation and EX-RAIL automation application.
-Alternatively a dedicated sensorCAM microcontroller based interface could be connected to the i2c bus for output on multiple parallel sensor pins as per a more conventional low sensor count sensing device.
 The EX Command Station(CS) solution requires the addition of sensorCAM specific code (sketches) as detailed later.

 The lens system on the cam comes in (std) 66deg., 120 and 160deg. field of view.
 One can get longer ribbon versions and even 850nm(IR) versions to experiment with.
 These versions may be sourced independently of the ESP32-CAM.
 A wider coverage is possible with a 75-120deg(fish eye) lens, if needing to accommodate a lower ceiling height.

 ## 2. ESP32-CAM

 The heart of the sensorCAM is the ESP32-CAM module containing an ov2640 camera sensor and a 32bit ESP32-S microprocessor.
 The sensorCAM software/sketch is loaded into the ESP32 using the Arduino IDE over a USB port with settings newline/115200 baud.
 Follow the above guidelines and run the camera example first, to get a demo webserver and CAM operational with a simple coloured test image.
 Experiment with settings to "get a feel" for the parameter effects which need optimization.
-The CAM has a considerable number of video related on-screen settings.Alternative ov2640 CAM Modules can be obtained with various viewing angles(66,75,120,130deg) if std.(66?) is too low.
+The CAM has a considerable number of video related on-screen settings.
+Alternative ov2640 CAM Modules can be obtained with various viewing angles(66,75,120,130deg) if std.(66?) is too low.
 A "fish eye" lens(120deg.) will give barrel distortion, but the sensorCAM should still function acceptably but the low viewing angle could be problematical.
 The standard ov2640 can see some Infra Red light which may be utilised to see a bright IR LED as a beam-break sensor.

 ![ESP32 CAM Example Sketch](/_static/images/ex-sensorcam/esp32-cam-example-sketch.png)